borota/monad-js/README.md

 could not be composed, as they may be working on different domains.
 See [Brian Beckman: Don't fear the Monad (video)](https://www.youtube.com/watch?v=ZhuHCtR3xq8) for an excellent explanation.

-NOTE: the `vow` promise implementation is superseded by ES6 Promise and as such, obsoleted by it.
-It could still be used to implement promises in ES5 though.

 See also: